80/20 (Pareto's Principle)

 Ask, “Are the features of this item worth the additional cost?”

 We usually take a few minutes to look over product reviews.
-We take them with a grain of salt, but they are useful to see trends and common remarks.
+We take them with a grain of salt, but they’re useful to see trends and common remarks.

-What we’ve found is that products that meet our ‘must have’ criteria (functionality, amenities, and quality) generally end up lower in the range of prices.
-Then, as we evaluate products that are higher in the range of prices, we find that we get less and less ROI (return on investment) for the added costs.
+What we’ve found is that products that meet our ‘must-have’ criteria (functionality, amenities, and quality) generally end up lower in the range of prices.
+Then, as we evaluate products in the higher range of prices, we find that we get less and less ROI (return on investment) for the added costs.

 In other words, we could pay significantly more for only small increments of improvement in the product.